NDevTK/cel/docs/gen/asset.md

 | Type | `string` |
 | Required | This field is required.
 It is an error to omit this field. |

 Path to registry key.
-Either backslashes or forwardslashes can be used as separators.
+Only backslashes can be used as separators.
 The first component of the path selects the hive.
-The following values and aliases are accepted fas the first component of the
+The following values and aliases are accepted as the first component of the path:
-path:

     HKEY_CLASSES_ROOT, HKCR
     HKEY_CURRENT_USER, HKCU